Winston-Lin/dziganto.github.io/_posts/2017-4-28-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-Input-Output.md

                    'table', mode='w', append=True, complevel=9, complib=compressor)
 ```

 In the next section I will show the impact of these compression procedures.
 Before I do, however, now is a good time to discuss the compression/decompression process.
 First, let's begin with an in-memory object.
 In our case we'll assume it is a pandas dataframe.
 When we write the data to disk in the HDF5 format, what happens?
 The dataframe gets converted to a PyTables table object.
-That object is then compressed using whichever compression filter and compression level the user selected.
+That object is then compressed using whichever compression filter and compression level is selected.
 This is an on-the-fly compression procedure because there is a compression function that acts on the in-memory object before writing to storage.
-Keep in mind what happens in the reverse.
-In this case, even though we start with a compressed data object, an on-the-fly decompressor acts on the data before pushing it into memory.
-So we get compression on-disk but that object gets decompressed in-memory.
+Keep in mind the reverse case in which we start with a compressed data object.
+Once initiated, an on-the-fly decompressor ingests the stored data, decompresses it, and pushes it into memory.
+So we get compression on-disk but that object gets decompressed going back into memory.
 The point is that you cannot use this method to store a compressed data object in-memory.
 It is merely meant to compress data on-disk.
 Remember that.

 # File Sizes
-Here, I will calculate the original file size and the file size of each compressed file using blosc, bzip2, and zlib filters.
+Here I will calculate the original raw file size and the file size of each compressed file using blosc, bzip2, and zlib filters.
 ```
 # get original file size (in MB)
 import os